 New Zealand's flora offers much to our gardens due to its uniqueness and beauty.
-There is a suitable plant for almost any situation.
 Using native plants can impart a distinctive garden style.
+There is a suitable native for almost any situation.

 The vast array of textures and foliage colours can be combined to create a beautiful garden containing only native plants.
 They also make great foils for flamboyant exotics.
-Many native plants make great hedges or topiary, including our unique range of divaricating plants, such as shrubby tororaro (Muehlenbeckia astonii).
-Although many native plants are grown primarily for their attractive foliage and form, some such as Hebe are appreciated around the world for their abundant flowering.
-Many native plants make outstanding ground covers – check out our Urban Trees area and Native Plant Ideas Garden for examples.
+Many native plants make excellent hedges or topiary, including our unique range of divaricating plants, such as shrubby tororaro (Muehlenbeckia astonii).
+Although many native plants are grown primarily for their attractive foliage and form, some, such as hebes, are appreciated around the world for their abundant flowering.
+Many native plants make outstanding ground covers – check out our Urban Trees garden and Native Plant Ideas garden for examples.

 What to grow

-- For your garden, it is important to consider the ultimate size and shape of any native tree relevant to the space available.
+- For your garden, it is essential to consider the ultimate size and shape of any native tree in regards to the space available.

 Visit our 'Plants for Auckland' database for the easiest native plants to grow in Auckland.